kokkoyesyes123/Roblox-Game-Status-Checker/README.md

 - Enter your game id
 - Enter a time interval **(in seconds)**
 - Enter your discord webhook (OPTIONAL)
+- Enter your discord role to ping if its down or has an error (OPTIONAL)
 - Look at the status message.